- > When will the new Mac Pro be released?

 There's also 4 USB 3 ports; Dual Gigabit Ethernet; and an HDMI 1.4 UltraHD, as well as a combined optical digital audio output/analog line out mini-jack; headphone mini-jack with headset support; HDMI port supports multi-channel audio output and a built-in speaker.

-Code discovered in Mac OS X El Capitan offers a hint that a new Mac Pro may be on its way soon offering more Thunderbolt ports in the form of USB-3.
+Code discovered in Mac OS X El Capitan offered a hint that a new Mac Pro may be on its way offering more Thunderbolt ports in the form of USB-3.
 There's a reference to a new Mac that's codenamed "AAPLJ95,1" within El Capitan, according to Pike's Universum.
+However, El Capitan was the operting system of 2015-2016, so that's looking like old news now.

 Adopting Thunderbolt 3 on the Mac Pro makes more sense as it brings Thunderbolt and USB-C at 40Gbps - so the best of both worlds.
 (Read more about Thunderbolt and the Mac Pro here).